top of page

 Systems that feel familiar on day one usually share a few traits:

-• Primary actions are obvious, secondary actions are discoverable
+• Primary actions are obvious, while secondary actions are discoverable.

 • Fields